JuliaMath/IrrationalConstants.jl/README.md

 log4π      # log(4π)
 ```

-Pedantic note: even though these constants are instances of `AbstractIrrational`, the rationality of some of them is not known.
+Pedantic note: even though these constants are instances of `AbstractIrrational`, the irrationality of some of them is not known.
 This is the case, for example, with `logπ`.